 A troop, with an adult trained on its use, may use the Pioneering Kit by making a reservation with the Camping Service at any of the council service centers.
 The fee is $10 per troop.
 Four weeks' prior notice is required for a cancellation or change of date.
 This allows ample time for other troops to use the program.
 Lost or intentionally damaged items will be replaced by the troop responsible.

-The program is available at Beaumont Scout Reservation in High Ridge, Mo., and Camp Lewallen in Silva, Mo.
-At either location the "trained leader" must present his/her Pioneering Trained Card to the Ranger.
-When using the Pioneering Kit at Beaumont Scout Reservation, the Camp Ranger will place the trailer in the Scoutcraft Field.
-When using the Pioneering Kit at Camp Lewallen, the trained leader will pick up the keys to the kit from the Camp Ranger.
+The program is available at Beaumont Scout Reservation in High Ridge, Missouri and Camp Lewellen, at Silva, Missouri.
+At either location the “trained leader” must present his/her Pioneering Trained Card to the Ranger.
+When using the Pioneering Kit at Beaumont Reservation, or Camp Lewallen, the trained leader will pick up the keys to the kit from the Camp Ranger.

 The program is led by a trained instructor and is designed to take a troop from basic knot tying to building a large project in one day.